jackw-ai/DeepRLBreakout/README.md

-# DQNBreakout
+# Deep Reinforcement Learning for Atari Breakout Game
-Replicating DQN papers by DeepMind for Breakout game
+Replicating Deep RL papers by DeepMind for the Atari Breakout game.